-A new report highlights the dire economic impact of sex-based research in finding treatments — and a cure — for Alzheimer’s disease.
-Meryl Comer shares insights with Being Patient during the NIH’s 2021 Alzheimer’s Research Summit.
+A 2021 report highlights the dire economic impact of sex-based research in finding treatments — and a cure — for Alzheimer’s disease.
+Meryl Comer shares insights with Being Patient during the NIH’s 2021 Alzheimer's Research Summit.

 Scientific breakthroughs about the biological differences in the brains of men and women are increasingly coming to the forefront.
 But research on just exactly how and why Alzheimer’s and related dementias disproportionately impact women in particular is underfunded.
 Now, advocacy organizations are uniting to fix this problem.